nickrodd/XMM-DM/README.md

 Two words of caution regarding the code:

 - More recent versions of the XMM-SAS package are shipped with their own python installation, that is loaded along with the tools.
-This will replace your default python environment and does not contain some of the packages required to run this processing code.
-This problem can be avoided by commenting out the lines loading python within the `setsas.sh`, `setsas.csh`, `sas-setup.sh`, and `sas-setup.csh` files within the SAS directory.
+This will replace your default python environment and does not contain some of the packages required to run the processing code.
+This problem can be avoided by commenting out the lines loading python within the `setsas.sh`, `setsas.csh`, `sas-setup.sh`, and `sas-setup.csh` files located in the SAS directory.
 - The processing code can be run in parallel across a number of observations.
 Nevertheless, one obstacle to running a large number in parallel is that the XMM-SAS tools write and edit several common files that are independent of the observation ID, which will lead to a crash if two observations reach this point simultaneously.
 We have found making a unique copy of the XMM-SAS tools for each observation ID significantly increases the number of IDs that can be processed in parallel.